Vizzuality/gfw-doc-api/source/includes/api/_authentication.md

 # Authentication

-The RW API uses JWT Tokens to identify and authenticate users.
+The GFW API uses JWT Tokens to identify and authenticate users.

 ## How to generate your own Oauth Token